History of Sex in Cinema:

 It told about a romantically-involved tragic couple:

 Sera had been degraded by her profession associating with abusive Latvian pimp Yuri (Julian Sands).
-Ben's plan was to drink himself to death over a five-week period in Las Vegas while enjoying the company of the high-class hooker.
+Ben's plan was to drink himself to death over a four-week period in Las Vegas while enjoying the company of the high-class hooker.

 During their first encounter in a hotel room during oral sex, Ben suffered impotence (due to his drinking) although that afforded them time to talk and develop a relationship.
 At first, she had offered the typical spiel: